filby89/Kinect2StreamsRecorder/README.md

 be written to the disk.

 ## Data Recorded Format
-This area will be extended very soon especially for the skeleton, face and hdface streams.
-* Color stream is saved in JPEG format with a csv containing a unix format timestamp and relative ticks information on all frames.
-* Depth stream is saved in binary format with a csv containing a unix format timestamp and relative ticks information on all frames.
+When all options are selected the directory structure is as follows:

+${selected_dir}/${subject}/YYY_mm_dd-hh_mm_ss/

+* /Color Color frames saved in JPEG format.
+Additionally stored is 'colorData.csv' containing the frame counter (note it does not start from 1), the relative time since kinect was opened (https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan) and the unix time stamp of the frame (https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx).

+* /Depth Depth frames saved in binary format.
+Additionally stored is 'depthData.csv' containing the frame counter (note it does not start from 1), the relative time since kinect was opened (https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan), the unix time stamp of the frame (https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx), the min, and the max reliable depth in millimeters.

-To reconstruct the image you can use
+To reconstruct a depth image you can use
 ```python
 import numpy as np
 import os